surajrampure/berkeley-cs-courses/README.md

 This page features links to several Berkeley EECS course webpages with **publicly available resources** (lectures, homeworks, projects, etc.), with the purpose of consolidating resources for non-Berkeley students (or non-EECS Berkeley students) to visit.

 - Links are from the most recent semester available (Spring 2019 for most courses, at the time of writing).
 Many courses have webcasts that are unavailable to non-Berkeley students, but in some cases, previous semesters of courses have video archives that are publicly available on YouTube.
 These are linked, when possible.
+- Refer [here](https://www2.eecs.berkeley.edu/Scheduling/CS/schedule.html) for a complete listing of courses.
+The [EECS instructional homepage] essentially does the same thing as this site, but is significantly more clunky.
-- Refer [here](https://eecs.berkeley.edu/academics/courses) for a complete listing of courses.
-Furthermore, [tbp.berkeley.edu](https://tbp.berkeley.edu/courses/) and [hkn.eecs.berkeley.edu](https://hkn.eecs.berkeley.edu) both feature repositories of past exams for all of these courses, though many of them will post past exams on their websites themselves.
+- Furthermore, [tbp.berkeley.edu](https://tbp.berkeley.edu/courses/) and [hkn.eecs.berkeley.edu](https://hkn.eecs.berkeley.edu) both feature repositories of past exams for all of these courses, though many of them will post past exams on their websites themselves.
 - At Berkeley, courses are labelled as either "lower division" or "upper division".
 Lower division courses typically cover a breadth of topics, whereas upper division courses dive deeper into specific areas.
+- Berkeley is also unique in that undergraduates have the ability to start their own for-credit courses on any topic they choose.
+There are many such courses (called DeCals) under the Computer Science department that teach many different applied topics.
+These are listed at the bottom of the page.
+- For reference: [major requirements](https://eecs.berkeley.edu/resources/undergrads/eecs) and [sample study plans](https://eecs.berkeley.edu/resources/undergrads/eecs/study-plans) for students in CS/EECS
 - Feel free to reach out to `suraj.rampure@berkeley.edu` with any concerns (broken link, want another course listed, etc.)

 <br>